Greetings! On this page we will be trying our best to continually update our community. Below will be information, resources, and updates.

 - Spectrum is offering two free months of internet if your family has a student who has been affected by school closings.
 If Spectrum is offered in your area, this is another choice you have.

-- Students in 5th-8th grade will have access to the email provided by the school.
+- Students will have access to the email provided by the school.
 It should be relayed that these emails are retained by the district and can be seen or read at anytime.
 Any misuse or inappropriate language or reports can and will be investigated and face disciplinary action.
+The email address is typically first initial and last name @magnoliaschools.org.
+Example: Paul Sorrentino is firstname.lastname@example.org

 Suggested Routine (if able)